بِسْمِ ٱللَّهِ ٱلرَّحْمَـٰنِ ٱلرَّحِيمِ

 Receive a detailed score and track your improvement over time.

-Each rule is identified by a unique color.
+Each rule is identified by a unique color, following the standard Mushaf scheme.
 Learn them to perfect your recitation.

 Ghunna (Nasalization)